MaskingTechnology/jitar/documentation/docs/deploy/segmentation.md

 ### Trusted clients

 When building a distributed application, you don't want all functions to be available by the outside world.
 Some functions are only used internally by other segments.
-To protect the access to these functions, Jitar provides a `trustKey` property in the [runtime services](../fundamentals/runtime-services#node).
+To protect the access to these functions, Jitar provides a `trustKey` property in the [runtime services](../fundamentals/runtime-services#worker).
 This key is used to create trusted clients.
 Trusted clients can access functions with the `protected` access level.

 Any client that wants to access a protected function must provide a valid key.
 It needs to be added to the http header `X-Jitar-Trust-Key`.
-Any node that has a valid key is automatically considered a trusted client, and adds the access key to the http header of outgoing requests.
-Any node that doesn't have a valid access key is considered an untrusted client and can only access `public` functions.
+Any worker that has a valid key is automatically considered a trusted client, and adds the access key to the http header of outgoing requests.
+Any worker that doesn't have a valid access key is considered an untrusted client and can only access `public` functions.

 ::: info Note
 To enable trusted clients, the gateway must always have a trusted key configured.
-Any node that wants to register itself as a trusted client, must have the same value for the `trustKey` in its configuration.
+Any worker that wants to register itself as a trusted client, must have the same value for the `trustKey` in its configuration.
 :::

 ### Access protection